 Spray a 2 1/2- to 3-quart casserole dish with cooking spray.

 Combine the noodles, peas, soup, milk, cheese, and tuna.
-Add salt and freshly ground black pepper, to taste.
+Add salt and freshly ground black pepper.
 Spoon into the prepared baking dish.

-In a small bowl, toss the breadcrumbs with the melted butter and sprinkle over the top or the casserole.
+In a small bowl, toss the breadcrumbs with the melted butter and sprinkle over the top of the casserole.

 Bake for 15 to 20 minutes, until hot and bubbly and crumbs are browned.